deweyjose/push2d2/README.md

 #### [Encoder Shaft Gear](https://www.tinkercad.com/things/fiU2G8Lcno1-encoder-shaft-gear)
 This print was interesting and impressive to me.
 There is a very subtle flat section on the internal structure of the gear.
 This allows the gear to be seated on the companion flat section of the encoder shaft to prevent slippage.
+The section is only 2mm long.

 <img src="docs/img/encoder-gear-shaft.png" width="150">